 And then there is the fortified wine which is table wine that has added spirit.

-As I said in this basic wine guide will focus on table wine.
-So to describe wine and to define the terms used to describe wine let’s briefly talk about how we experience wine.
+As I said, this basic wine guide will focus on table wine.
+So to describe wine and to define the terms used to describe wine, let’s briefly talk about how we experience wine.
 First of all, we see the wine when it’s poured into the glass.
 We also swirl and smell it usually before taking a sip.
-Then we tasted it and based on all of these things we form an overall impression of the wine, and we decide whether we like it or not.
+Then we tasted it, and based on all of these things, we formed an overall impression of the wine, and we decided whether we liked it or not.

 Practice With Your Friends

 Let’s talk about some general terms that are used to describe how wine taste in the mouth.
 One of the most commonly used terms for describing wine is dryness.
-So we say wine is dry wine can be dry or off-dry or sweet.
+So we say wine is dry wine can be dry or off-dry, or sweet.
 This is also one of the most commonly misused terms.
 So let’s talk a little bit about what it means when somebody says wine is dry.
 Wine is dry if it has no detectable sugar.
-Wine professionals call that residual sugar but don’t worry about it for now.
+Wine professionals call that residual sugar, but don’t worry about it for now.
 So wine can be dry when you cannot detect any sweetness.
-It is off-dry if there’s just a little bit of sweetness or it can be sweet.
+It is off-dry if there’s just a little bit of sweetness, or it can be sweet.
 Sweet is usually a dessert wine.
-Now the confusion comes in because a lot of people identify what they smell in a wine glass with dryness.
-So if you smell things like melon or papaya or any fruit you might automatically think that the wine is not dry that it is sweet.
+Now the confusion comes in because many people identify what they smell in a wine glass with dryness.
+So if you smell things like melon or papaya or any fruit, you might automatically think that the wine is not dry and that it is sweet.
 That’s not necessarily the case.
-Wine can smell perfectly well of a range of fruits including some that are very sweet like ripe melon or papaya and still be a dry wine.
+Wine can smell perfectly well of a range of fruits, including some that are very sweet, like ripe melon or papaya, and still be a dry wine.
 Dry simply refers to the way the wine tastes in the mouth.
 If there is no sugar in the wine, it is dry.
-The vast majority of wines whether white or red are completely dry.
+The vast majority of wines, whether white or red, are completely dry.

 Another term commonly used to describe wine is acidity.
-Regarding acidity, wines can be low, medium or high in acidity.
+Regarding acidity, wines can be low, medium, or high in acidity.
 Acidity is the feeling in the mouth that makes you salivate.
 So after you’ve swallowed a sip of wine and if you feel saliva forming in your mouth, it means the wine is high in acidity.
 Acidity is felt on the sides of the tongue.
 So try tasting a couple of wines and see what happens in your mouth after you swallow them.
-White wines tend to be a little higher in acidity than red wines, or I guess I should say in white wines acidity is more detectable.
-In red wines, there are other components that come into play that make acidity a little less obvious.
+White wines tend to be a little higher in acidity than red wines, or I guess that acidity is more detectable in white wines.
+In red wines, other components come into play that makes acidity a little less obvious.

 One of those components is tannin which is the next thing we’ll talk about.
 We often hear this term.
 It’s not often explained what it means.
 Tannin is simply a substance found in red wines that come from the skins of the grapes.
 It can come from the barrel the wine is aged in.
-Wines can have low, medium or high tannin.
-White wines have no tannin so when we talk about white wines we don’t use the word tannin.
-We only refer to tannin when discussing red wines and tannin is that feeling of dryness that wine gives you that sometimes.
+Wines can have low, medium, or high tannin.
+White wines have no tannin, so we don’t use the word tannin when we talk about white wines.
+We only refer to tannin when discussing red wines, and tannin is that feeling of dryness that wine gives you sometimes.
 If it’s present in high amounts makes your cheeks stick to your gums almost.
 It’s the same feeling you have when you’re drinking tea that’s been steeped for too long.
 So if you’re drinking black tea that’s too strong, there’s a drawing sensation in your mouth after you take a sip of tea.
-That same drying sensation is indicative of the presence of tannins in the red wine.
+That same drying sensation is indicative of the presence of tannins in red wine.

 Another term commonly used to describe wines is the body.
-So we hear that wines can be light or medium or full in body.
+So we hear that wines can be light or medium, or full in body.
 Often it’s not clear what that means.
-The body simply refers to the way the wine feels in your mouth, and you can think of it regarding viscosity if you will.
-So wines that are light have that light, crisp, refreshing feeling in the mouth.
+The body simply refers to how the wine feels in your mouth, and you can think of it regarding viscosity, if you will.
+So light wines have that light, crisp, refreshing feeling in the mouth.
 When you swallow them, you don’t necessarily get anything lingering in your mouth.
-Whereas full-bodied wines almost can taste chewy.
+At the same time, full-bodied wines can almost taste chewy.
 They’re so thick and viscous in your mouth.
 So white wines can be anywhere from light to full.
 The vast majority of them will be light to medium.
 A lot of red wines are medium in body.
 Also, red wine is often full-bodied.
-For example, Latin Cabernet Sauvignon would be an old bodied wine.
-So we said that when we’re experiencing wine, we see it, we smell it, we tasted it.
-Based on all of these things we form an overall impression of the wine.
+For example, Latin Cabernet Sauvignon would be an old-bodied wine.
+So we said that when we’re experiencing wine, we see it, smell it, we taste it.
+Based on all of these things, we form an overall impression of the wine.
 And what this means is simply we decide if we like the wine or not.
-So we drink wine we take a sip, and we say oh this is great.
+So we drink wine, take a sip, and say, oh, this is great.
 I like this wine, and we can like it for a variety of reasons.

-Another issue when evaluating wine and what your overall impression of it is it worth the price.
-Because it’s one thing to like wine it’s another thing to be willing to pay the price for it.
-For example, if the wine is light embodied and sort of an everyday wine we might like it and agree to pay maybe 10 to 15 dollars for it.
+Another issue when evaluating wine and your overall impression of it is it worth the price.
+Because it’s one thing to like wine, it’s another thing to be willing to pay the price for it.
+For example, if the wine is light embodied and sort of an everyday wine, we might like it and agree to spend maybe 10 to 15 dollars for it.
 But we would never pay $50 for the same bottle of wine.
 So we decide whether we like the wine, but we also need to think about what the price is and whether we think that wine is worth that price.

 So what did we learn in this blog?
 First, we learned that there are three main categories of wine.
 Table wine, sparkling wine, and fortified wine.
-And again this blog focused only on table wine and mainly on reds and whites.
-We also learned the four main aspects of how we evaluate wine.
-By sight, smell, taste and overall impression.
-We learned some tasting terms that are important and that we hear every day.
-Such as dryness, acidity, tannin, and body.
-And you can apply all of these things the next time you’re buying wine whether it’s in a store or a restaurant.
-The next time you’re talking to your friends about wine giving them recommendations or getting recommendations from them.
-These terms are very useful.
+And again, this blog focused only on table wine and mainly on reds and whites.
+We also learned the four main aspects of how we evaluate wine by sight, smell, taste, and overall impression.
+We learned some tasting terms that are important and that we hear every day, such as dryness, acidity, tannin, and body.
+And you can apply all of these things the next time you’re buying wine, whether it’s in a store or a restaurant.
+The next time you’re talking to your friends about wine, give them recommendations or get recommendations from them.
+These terms are beneficial.
 The more wine you taste and the more practice you get in using these terms, the better able you’ll be to decide if you’ll like a particular kind of wine when it’s described to you.